Published by Christina Riley. Last Updated on October 20, 2023.

 The GSC also has a petting zoo open on weekends, but you can also meet creatures through hands-on sites inside and outside.

 Admission is free for children ages 2 and under.
-If you’re little ones are older, prices start at $17.50.
+If your little ones are older, prices start at $17.50.
 Thanks to our memberships with the NC Zoo in Asheboro and the Museum of Life and Science in Durham, we’ve gotten in for a discount.

 Guilford Courthouse National Military Park (Free)